mochoy/personal-site/src/assets/blog/a_crash_course_on_landing_internships/a_crash_course_on_landing_internships.md

 - CE/CPE - Computer Engineering: Typically a mix of EE and CS, other schools may refer to this as EECS
 - ECE - Electrical and Computer Engineering
 - EE - Electrical Engineer/Engineering
+- EECS - Electrical Enginering and Computer Science: Other schools may refer to this as CPE/CE